Bolin97/MedArk/readme.md

 This is a guide on how to

-1. generate data from medical dialogues
+1. generate data from medical dialogues.
-2. train the model
+2. train your own MedArk using your own data.
-3. deploy it
+3. deploy it.

 The current version is a prototype that's only meant for demonstration purposes.
 So it's not yet ready for serious use, and the way to use is not user-friendly.